 What makes shade grown coffee ethical?

 Shade grown coffee supports entire communities, providing reliable work.
-Coffee farms need hundreds of workers during harvest time for picking, sorting, processing, drying, and resting coffee before it’s shipped.
-This employs people who live in the area.
+Coffee farms need workers during harvest time for picking, sorting, processing, drying, and resting coffee before it is exported.
+This employs people who live in the rural area.

 Many people in Central and South America leave or migrate north illegally for a better life and better job opportunities.
 But providing a more stable crop means better jobs for people in coffee growing communities.
 This gives people a good reason to stay.

-Coffee trees generally only have one harvest per year, and if that one harvest goes awry, people who relied on it fall into poverty.
-Having other trees near the coffee plants, such as mango and almond trees, means extra profits for coffee farmers during the off-season.
+Coffee trees only have one harvest per year, and if that one harvest goes awry, people who relied on can fall into a complicated financial situation.
+Having other trees near the coffee plants, such as fruit trees or taking upon bee keeping, means extra profits for coffee farmers during the off-season.

 What are the benefits of drinking shade grown coffee?